malodev1234/Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank my patners who help me during this project
+I would like to thank my patner Ali Rachid who help me to build this project who help me during this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>